LightningX VPN Logo

 iPhone VPN not working

 These days, it feels like everyone’s got a VPN, since people care about online security more. iPhone users in particular seem to rely on them a lot.
 But here’s the thing – does your VPN actually work the way it’s supposed to on your iPhone?
+How to fix iPhone VPN not working?

 Why Is My iPhone VPN Not Working?